MythicAlchemist/Assignment0-COM327/README.md

 Step 1:
 Make sure you are on the machine that has either the VM VirtualBox or the pyrite provided by ISU.
+You can also use Cygwin, just make sure you have the gcc package.

 Step 2:
+Download Github Desktop and setup with a personal access token.
+ - This makes pushing, cloning, and pulling increadible easy.
+ - You might still need git bash not sure.

+Step 3:
 Clone the Repoository.
-*If you are using a VM make sure that you clone the repository in the VM and not your windows machine.

-Step 3:
+Step 4:
 If you did everything correctly, you should be able to see the updated files for Assignment 0.

 ## Running the tests

-Simple compile the program using gcc -Wall file_name.c -o filename and run using ./filename
+Simple compile the program using gcc -Wall assignment0.c -o assingment and run using ./assignment0

 ## Authors